learn-academy-2019-alpha/Assessments/README.md

 1. Click the "Fork" button on the top right (under the navbar)
 2. You will now find your own copy of the project saved under your repositories
-3. `git clone` your copy onto your machine
+3. `git clone` your copy of the assessments onto your machine

 ## Make your changes and push your progress: